 His team focuses on designing and developing next-gen technology and policy guidance that has immediate real-world impact.
 Falco’s work in space system cybersecurity has been adopted in national standards and policy and he has co-founded and exited technology companies based on his research.
 Falco invents and holds patents for security and resilience-enabling technology for terrestrial and space autonomous and control systems.

 His lab, the Autonomy OWL (Observatory, Workshop & Laboratory) is an aerospace playground with unmanned aerial vehicles (UAVs), a cubesat, optical and radio communication systems, and a supercomputer.
 The laboratory functions as a stress-testing environment to develop and break autonomous mission systems, ultimately improving their resilience to attack or natural failures.
 The Autonomy OWL is a highly interactive and demo-friendly environment.

 Falco is a member of the Applied Physics Laboratory’s QNI group.
 There, he designs and develops space vehicle defense systems and contributes to smart city security thought leadership for government.
 He is also an active member of the professional associations the American Institute of Aeronautics and Astronautics (AIAA) and the Institute of Electrical and Electronics Engineers (IEEE) where he publishes his research.

-Falco holds appointments as a postdoctoral scholar at Stanford University’s Freeman Spogli Institute, a cyber research fellow at Harvard University’s Belfer Center for Science and International Affairs and as a research affiliate at MIT’s Computer Science and Artificial Intelligence Laboratory (CSAIL).
+He holds appointments as a non-resident cyber research fellow at Harvard University’s Belfer Center for Science and International Affairs and as a research affiliate at the Massachusetts Institute of Technology (MIT) Computer Science and Artificial Intelligence Laboratory (CSAIL).
 Prior to academia, Falco was an executive at Accenture where he co-founded and led their Smart Cities division.